 The label also mentions each scoop has 2.5 grams of leucine.
 Leucine is one of the branch chain amino acids (BCAAs) along with valine and isoleucine.
 Leucine is a popular amino acid due to evidence it might improve muscle protein synthesis (muscle growth).
 The amount of leucine – 2.5 grams per scoop – is a respectable amount and within the “leucine threshold”, that is, the idea that older men might need more leucine (reach a threshold) to kick-start an anabolic effect.

-A possible downside to leucine is however, is that due to its anabolic effects, some have speculated it may also play a role in cancer development.
-More research is needed to better understand how leucine effects tumor growth.
+A possible downside to leucine is, however, is that due to its anabolic effects, some have speculated it may also play a role in cancer development.
+More research is needed to better understand how leucine affects tumor growth.